Great Hinckley Fire: Memorials

 Today, a 37 mi section of the Willard Munger State Trail, from Hinckley to Barnum, is a memorial to the fire and the devastation it caused.
-In the town of Hinckley, on Highway 61, the Hinckley Fire Museum is located in the former Northern Pacific Railway depot.
-It is located a few feet north of the site of the former depot, which burned down in the fire, killing telegrapher Thomas Dunn.
+In the town of Hinckley, on Highway 61, the Hinckley Fire Museum is located in the former Northern Pacific Railway depot, a carbon copy of the one that burned, located a few feet north of the site of the former one.
 It is open from May 1 until the end of October.

 Lutheran Memorial Cemetery in Hinckley has a historical marker and granite obelisk as a memorial to those who perished in the fire.
-248 residents of Hinckley perished in the fire and are buried in a mass grave at this cemetery.
-Some are unidentified.
+248 residents of Hinckley perished in the fire and are buried in a mass grave at this cemetery, the majority unidentified.

 The Brook Park Cemetery on County Road 126, south of Minnesota State Highway 23, has an historical marker plaque and a memorial to the 23 fire victims of Brook Park, with a tall obelisk on top of a granite marker, and a mass grave.